lem-ma/lispcal/README.md

 `abs`

-They are used in whatever way you expect them to be used.
+They are used in whatever ways you expect them to be used.

 Predefined constant: